 Learning With Grace

 • Tutors will help you with unknown concepts.
 Don't panic!

-• Keep up with your students progress, hold meetings with your tutor if concerns.
+• Keep up with your student's progress, hold meetings with your tutor if you have concerns.

-• Give enough time during the day for them to complete the work.
+• Give them enough time during the day to complete the work.

-• Students learn on their own pace since many deal with learning challenges.
+• Students learn at their own pace since many deal with learning challenges.

-• It is strongly suggested that you stay involve in your students academics, you are the Main Teacher, you know them best
+• It is strongly suggested that you stay involved in your student's academics.
+You are the main teacher and you know them best.

 • Calculate the cost of the class(es) and the books.
 There is a monthly payment option to pay tutor(s).
-The majority of books/materials will be purchased by the parents at the beginning of the year.
-Unless otherwise stated in the classes you enrolled your students.
+The majority of books/materials will be purchased by the parents at the beginning of the year unless otherwise stated in the classes in which you enrolled your students.

 Who would benefit from this Program?

 Our special classes are going to be geared toward the student with learning differences such as dyslexia, dysgraphia, dyscalculia, executive function issues, working memory, auditory and visual processing issues.
-The student with social anxiety who would benefit from a smaller classroom could also benefit from this tutorial.
-The goal is to not just teach the student, but to teach the student how to learn and adapt so that they can later go to any tutorial or private school.
-However we do offer classes for ALL STUDENTS whether you have challenges or not.
+The student with social anxiety could also benefit from a smaller classroom .
+The goal is to not just teach the student, but to teach the student how to learn and adapt so that they can later go to any tutorial or private school; however we do offer classes for ALL STUDENTS whether you have challenges or not.

 Do we need Volunteers?

 We want to keep the atmosphere focused on learning rather than clothing.
-We will have a simple dress code of Learning with Grace shirt, Learning With Grace t-shirt or polo with navy, khaki, or black pants for the boys.
+We have a simple dress code of Learning with Grace shirt, Learning With Grace t-shirt or polo with navy, khaki, or black pants for the boys.
 Pants or skirts (must be to the knee) for girls in the same colors as above.
-Shirt order form can be found under the "Form" tab.
-Our goal is neat and modest, with more details in the handbook.
+Our goal is to be neat and modest, as outlined in the handbook.
+If there are any additional questions, our handbook is the best resource.

+Learning With Grace